jihoonerd/Coiner/README.md

 Auto Cryptocurrency Trading System

-* This API-based system is tested South Korea only.
-Not guarantee for other countries using this API
+* This API-based system is tested in South Korea only.

 # Dependencies
 * Python 3.6